Generalized Cluster Trees and Singular Measures: Backgrounds

 To define the $\alpha$-tree, we use equation \eqref{eq::alpha0}:

-Namely, $\alpha(x)$ is the probability content of regions where the ordering function $\omega$ is lower than or equal to $\omega(x)$.
+Namely, $\alpha(x)$ is the probability content of regions of points whose ordering is lower than or equal to $x$.
 As shown in equation \eqref{eq::alpha0}, equation \eqref{eq::alpha1} is the same as equation \eqref{eq::alpha} when $P$ is nonsingular.
-Note that by equation \eqref{eq::alpha1}, the $\alpha$-level set $\mathbb{A}_a = \left\{x: \alpha(x)\geq a\right\}$ is well-defined in a singular measure.
+Note that by equation \eqref{eq::alpha1}, the $\alpha$-level set $\mathbb{A}_\varpi = \left\{x: \alpha(x)\geq \varpi\right\}$ is well-defined in a singular measure.